LewisErick/DataStack/README.md

 # DataStack
-One-stop shop for your data modeling and analysis needs
+One-stop shop for all your data modeling and analysis needs.